 Outlook: The government expects GDP to expand by 4.5 percent next year.
 Barring any major decline in oil prices, this is largely in line with private sector forecasts, currently at 3.0-6.0 percent.
 The budget assumes an average price for the Venezuelan mix of $20 per barrel.
 This looks conservative given the government's commitment to concerted action among oil producers to maintain high prices.
 However, it is significantly higher than the $15-17 per barrel historical average.
+[It is important to note, however, that the average price of the Venezuelan mix was, for the year 2000, of US$ 26.69/bbl.
+In this context, and emphasizing the fact that OPEC’s target price is US$25/bbl, the assumed price for the Venezuelan mix does not seem to be excessive.]
 For every dollar decline in the oil price, the government loses approximately 1.3 billion in income, or approximately 1 percent of GDP.
 Oil accounts for about 75 percent of Venezuela’s exports, almost half of its revenues, and more than 30 percent of its GDP.
 If the average oil price next year were to drop to the lower end of the historical price level, then the government would be able to finance the short-fall with revenues from the MSF (assuming it meets the target balance for the fund next year and does not draw down significant amounts for the remainder of this year).
+[The likelihood of this scenario is low, however, given the oil curtailments effective Feb.
+1st by OPEC countries.]
 The government's fiscal agenda, when combined with stronger growth, is likely to exert upward pressure on prices.
 Most private sector analysts expect inflation to exceed 15%, significantly higher than the government's 11% target for the year.
+[Please cite your sources.
+I believe the target inflation rate is achievable, given the large available installed capacity (used capacity at the end of 2000 stood at roughly 50 percent).
+Given that there are no bottlenecks, and competitive pressures from imports (due to the exchange rate anchor mentioned above) are large, the 11 percent inflation rate is feasible.]
 Next year's budget remains highly dependent on the oil price, as does the economic recovery.
+Wall Street analyst give a consensus growth for 2001 of 5%.
 If oil prices experience a strong decline, the government will be forced to implement substantial cutbacks to its spending program, which could send the country back into recession in 2002.

 Macroeconomy:

 Growth: A sharp rise in public sector spending financed by the oil windfall has pulled Venezuela out of 1999’s severe recession.
 Real growth should reach almost 3 percent for 2000 and 5 percent for 2001, following a decline of 7 percent in 1999.
 Following six consecutive quarters of economic contraction, GDP grew 1.5 percent in the first half of 2000 from a year earlier, fueled by an increase of 16 percent in real government spending.
 Private consumption increased by 4 percent.
+[Growth for the year 2000 was 3.21%]